 LEAD21 provides an immersive professional development program for academic leaders from the land-grant system.
 Working in regular small groups meetings combined with three week-long immersive sessions, the participants will learn effective leadership skills for increasingly complex higher education environments as well as strategies for influencing institutional transformation in their current and future leadership positions.

 The LEAD21 program is targeted at faculty specialists, program and team leaders, research station and center directors, district and regional directors, department heads and chairs, and others in land-grant universities’ colleges of agricultural, environmental, and human sciences and the National Institute of Food and Agriculture (NIFA).
-The 90 participating faculty and administrators selected for the 19th class of the LEAD21 program can be found on the program website: https://lead-21.org/class-19/

 Learn more about the LEAD21 program on the LEAD21 Website.